SuperOfficeDocs/superoffice-docs/docs/en/service/install/manual-steps.md

 ![x -screenshot][img3]

 Either set up a new application under `socrm.myorganization.com` for Service or edit the one you created earlier.
-Point the physical path to the *Customer service\www\doc* folder, in this example, it would be *c:\SuperOffice\Customer Service\www\doc* folder
+Point the physical path to the *Customer service\www\doc* folder, in this example, it would be *C:\SuperOffice\Customer Service\www\doc* folder.

 ![x -screenshot][img4]